 Part of that fundamental story revolves around the forward progress in earnings.
 I believe the strong earnings momentum in large-cap cyclical sectors (energy, industrials, and materials) offers attractive opportunities through the end of the year.
 I also think industry groups such as travel and entertainment can continue to benefit from increased activity both here and abroad.
 This is not to suggest that sectors not mentioned above (such as technology or communications) are poised to post negative results, but simply that in this phase of the recovery, I view the opportunity set as having broadened out considerably to include more of the value-oriented sectors.
 Lastly on the domestic front, there is strong earnings momentum in small-cap stocks that bodes well for their leadership carrying forward through the third and fourth quarters.

 While US stocks have done well this year, it’s important to note that the recovery is a global story and international markets may not be far behind.
 Regions like Europe may soon play catch-up as they recover from lockdowns and international travel resumes.
 Furthermore, the European Central Bank recently raised its growth and inflation forecasts, and key interest rates such as the German 10-year Bund have risen, possibly indicating stronger investor risk appetite.

 Choppy Crypto Waters

-As a newer asset class, some cryptocurrencies have garnered significant attention from individual and institutional investors alike, particularly due to their returns over the last year.
-Likewise, the swift and dramatic swings in price of those coins have also been a hot topic.
-As the US Dollar faces downward pressure from inflation expectations and large budget and current account deficits, interest in crypto assets is likely to remain strong.
-However, investors must keep in mind the potential volatility that comes along with them and ensure their risk tolerance can cope with the twists and turns.
+As a newer asset class, some cryptocurrencies have garnered significant attention from individual and institutional investors alike.
+Likewise, the dramatic swings in price of those coins have also been a hot topic.
+As the U.S. dollar faces downward pressure from inflation expectations, and large budget and current account deficits, interest in crypto assets could remain strong.
+However, investors must keep in mind the potential volatility that comes along with all types of crypto, and ensure their risk tolerance can cope with the twists and turns.